 Typical recovery from bunion surgery where joints are fused is as follows:

-- 4-8 weeks non-weightbearing in a cast with assistance of crutches or knee scooter
+- 4-8 weeks non-weightbearing in a cast with assistance of crutches or a knee scooter.

 The most important thing to understand as a patient who has experienced a less than optimal outcome after surgery, is that there are conservative and surgical options for treatment in these cases.
 If you have been told there is nothing more that your surgeon can do for you it is time for a second opinion.
 Very rarely are there no viable options.
 Not every poor outcome is the fault of your surgeon, and surgical complications do occur, but you don’t have to live with the results.